Lord William Somerset

-Rev. Lord William George Henry Somerset (2 September 1784 – 14 January 1851) was the 5th Duke of Beaufort's seventh son and the Rector of the Woolaston Parish in the 1800s.
+Rev. Lord William George Henry Somerset (2 September 1784 – 14 January 1851) was an Anglican cleric and aristocrat who was rector of the Woolaston Parish in the 1800s.
 He lived in an adjacent manor house now called The Old Rectory.

-He was born to Henry Somerset the 5th Duke of Beaufort and Elizabeth Boscawen, daughter of the Hon.
+Lord William was the seventh of nine sons of Henry Somerset, 5th Duke of Beaufort and Elizabeth Boscawen, daughter of the Hon.
 Edward Boscawen.
-He was the fourth out of nine sons, and had four sisters.
+He also had four sisters.

 He is buried in the St Andrews Church cemetery.

 Family

 He married Elizabeth Molyneux (d.
 1843), daughter of Sir Thomas Molyneux, 5th Baronet on 29 June 1813.
 They had five children: